"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Method

-During the phase of data exploration, we observed an overlap in the posts pertaining to the two identified themes.
-For example, numerous posts within \emph{r/ChatgptCoding} also reference Stack Overflow in their comments.
+During the data exploration phase, we observed an overlap in the posts on the two identified themes.
+For example, many posts in \emph{r/ChatgptCoding} also discussed SO.
 Recognizing this pattern, we combined all the post data from different channels together as our final dataset.
-We then proceeded with an initial data filtering process that involved actions such as eliminating duplicate posts.
-Subsequently, to enhance the precision of our dataset by eliminating irrelevant content, a manual filtering process was undertaken.
-This process involved researchers reviewing post content (selftext) and titles to ensure alignment with the research objectives.
-Ultimately, we reduced our dataset from 4,989 posts to 1,758 posts.
-The datasets are publicly available at this location: https://figshare.com/s/74e3b2e45a352c864b15.
+We then proceeded with initial data filtering such as eliminating duplicate posts.
+Subsequently, to enhance the precision of our dataset, manual filtering of irrelevant content was undertaken.
+This process involved researchers reviewing post content (selftext) and titles to ensure alignment.
+Ultimately, we reduced our dataset from over 4000 posts to 1,758 posts.
+The datasets are publicly available \footnote{\url{https://doi.org/10.6084/m9.figshare.24128880.v1}}.